 - I don’t bring any extra clothes: I just wash the ones I’m wearing if they become too smelly or salty.
 These dry overnight or I put them on damp in the morning and let my body heat dry them out while I’m hiking.
 I use the following rule of thumb: you should be able to put on all of the clothes you are wearing and the ones in your backpack at the same time.
 If you can’t, you have too many clothes.

 - I don’t bring extra sandals or camp shoes.
-Some people do, but not me.
-They’re dead weight most of the time.
+Some people do.